josephsmithberger/XogotDocs/Documentation.docc/faq.md

 Frequently Asked Questions

+## What scripting languages are supported by Xogot?

+Xogot only support's Godot's GDScript language, plugins authored in other languages are not available on the iPad.

+## What kind of plugins does Xogot support?

+Xogot only supports GDScript-based plugins.

+Plugins written in C# or C++ are not available on Xogot/iPad.

 ## Why does Xogot seem to lock up when opening my project?

 It can take a while to re-import assets for your project to the iPad, and one of